Joy and sadness: how the world is reacting on Brexit Day

 “I always accepted the referendum result and knew this day would come.
 We are one of the biggest economies in the world ... we can make a success of the choice that we make and I’m sure that’s exactly what we will do.”

-“We will think of the UK and its people, their creativity, ingenuity, culture, and traditions, that have been a vital part of our Union’s tapestry.”

-“Today we celebrate the beginning of our independence, our ability to control our own laws, our own trade deals, our own borders, and we believe that Britain can now go forward into a future, rejoicing.
-For the MEPs leaving here today: our duty is done, our harvest is home and now we’re off.”
+“I opposed Brexit with every fibre of my political being.
+I still deeply regret it, politically and emotionally...
+But Brexit is happening, and our attitude now should be to strive to make the best of it; to approach it with determined optimism, not looking over our shoulders in unrequited longing for what was.”

-Reporting by Michael Holden, John Chalmers and Christian Lowe; Editing by Kevin Liffey
+Reporting by Michael Holden, John Chalmers and Christian Lowe; Editing by Gareth Jones